Botswana entry requirements for Kenya passport holders

 Must be valid for the duration of your stay

-Your Kenyan passport needs to be valid for at least 6 months beyond your departure date from Botswana.
-Airlines check this at check-in — if your passport expires sooner, you'll be denied boarding.
+Your passport needs to be valid for at least the length of your stay in Botswana.
+Airlines check this at check-in — if your passport expires before you leave, you will be denied boarding.

 Required